john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     3        Mary       NaN      F   42     blonde       NaN 11    Jessica       NaN      F   19      black      blue

+Pandas uses the "Not a Number" (`NaN`) Python code to represent data that is missing.
+This is probably good to know, though I've never had any problems confusing the two.
+Pandas makes dealing with missing data pretty seamless.

 #### Simple Queries

 A query starts with creating a mask on your `DataFrame`.
 The mask sets a True/False value for each row/column, based on some predicate.
 Here is a simple example predicate: